angx-protocol/angeliax/SCHEMA.md

 ## Terms

-**steward** — a builder running one or more operational or commons nodes.
+**steward** — anyone running one or more operational or commons nodes.

 **base steward** — a person operating a base.
 Curates its collection.
 Decides which feeds are accepted.